daboynb/linux_scripts/README.md

 Create a swapfile and set the swappiness value to 10

 # upgrade_eol_to_jammy.sh
-Bypass error "An upgrade from 'xxx' to 'xxx' is not supported with this tool".
-For the releases that reached their eol.
-This replace the sources.list with the jammy repo.

-# upgrade_eol_to_jammy_sed.sh
-Bypass error "An upgrade from 'xxx' to 'xxx' is not supported with this tool".
-For the releases that reached their eol.
-This replace the old distro codename in the sources.list to jammy.
+Upgrade ubuntu 21.04 or 21.10 to 22.04, all methods and with the "An upgrade from 'xxx' to 'xxx' is not supported with this tool" error fixed.

 # telemetry_off.sh
 Disable ubuntu telemetry.